mdicarlo31/KimsLayersOfLove/README.md

   • Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views.
   In the desktop view the single column under the hero image become two columns

+Added nth child to Nav screen for a css requirement